astra-toolbox/astra-toolbox/README.md

 ## References

-If you use the ASTRA Toolbox for your research, we would appreciate it if you would refer to the following paper:
+If you use the ASTRA Toolbox for your research, we would appreciate it if you would refer to the following papers:

+W. van Aarle, W. J. Palenstijn, J. Cant, E. Janssens, F. Bleichrodt, A. Dabravolski, J. De Beenhouwer, K. J. Batenburg, and J. Sijbers, “Fast and Flexible X-ray Tomography Using the ASTRA Toolbox”, Optics Express, 24(22), 25129-25147, (2016), http://dx.doi.org/10.1364/OE.24.025129

-W. van Aarle, W. J. Palenstijn, J. De Beenhouwer, T. Altantzis, S. Bals,  K J. Batenburg, and J. Sijbers, "The ASTRA Toolbox: A platform for advanced algorithm development in electron tomography", Ultramicroscopy (2015), http://dx.doi.org/10.1016/j.ultramic.2015.05.002
+W. van Aarle, W. J. Palenstijn, J. De Beenhouwer, T. Altantzis, S. Bals, K. J. Batenburg, and J. Sijbers, “The ASTRA Toolbox: A platform for advanced algorithm development in electron tomography”, Ultramicroscopy, 157, 35–47, (2015), http://dx.doi.org/10.1016/j.ultramic.2015.05.002

 Additionally, if you use parallel beam GPU code, we would appreciate it if you would refer to the following paper: